kiznit/rainbow-os/toolchain/README.md

 Required tools
 --------------

 A modern version of GNU Make is required.
-I use GNU Make 4.1.
+I use GNU Make 4.2.1.

+You also need basic building tools which can (on Linux Mint) be installed with:

+* sudo apt-get install build-essential texinfo

 Available targets